ronaldpereira/minimum-cut/README.md

-# minimum-cut
+# Minimum Cut

-Minimum Cut on a Graph independently on an S-T vertex
+Minimum Cut on a Graph independently on an S-T vertex.